qjebbs/go-jsons/readme.md

 - Simple values (`string`, `number`, `boolean`) are overwritten, others (`array`, `object`) are merged.

-To work with complex files and contents, especially when the order of items matters, you can creates a custom merger to applies more rules:
+To work with complex files and contents, you can create a custom merger to applies more rules:

 ```go
 var myMerger = NewMerger(